-"At last, that is the word on everyone's lips this morning.
-And by 'at last,' we in fact mean too late, much too late," said Belgian Minister Prime Minister Alexander De Croo during an official ceremony in the presence of the family and political delegations.
+"At last, those are the words on everyone's lips this morning.
+And by 'at last,' we in fact mean too late, much too late," said Belgian Prime Minister Alexander De Croo during an official ceremony in the presence of the family and political delegations.

 "It is not normal that Belgians kept the remains of one of the founding fathers of the Congolese nation for six decades," he said.
 "It is not normal that for six decades, those remains were kept in obscure circumstances, which were never really elucidated, but which in light of what is known today to not make us proud."

 De Croo also apologised for the role Belgium played in Lumumba's assassination in 1961, one year after the Democratic Republic of Congo's independence.
 "A man was murdered for his political convictions, for his ideals.
 As a democrat and a liberal, I cannot accept this."

 Strikingly, De Croo went a step further and added that Belgium should have acted differently.
 "Belgian ministers, diplomats, civil servants or soldiers may not have had the intention to have Patrice Lumumba killed.
 No evidence was found to support that they did.
 But they should have seen that transferring him to Katanga would endanger his life."

 "They should have warned, they should have refused any help in transferring Lumumba to the place where he was executed," he said.
 "But they chose not to see it.
 They chose not to act."

 While the "moral responsibility" of the Belgian Government in the assassination has long since been established, De Croo underlined the importance of repeating it in the presence of Lumumba's family.